nezg/addon-amnezia-wireguard-client/README.md

 This fork turns the original add-on into a **client for connecting Home Assistant to an AmneziaWG server**.

+## Why AmneziaWG?

+AmneziaWG is based on WireGuard but adds additional obfuscation parameters designed to make WireGuard traffic less recognizable to network filtering and traffic inspection systems.

+Compared with standard WireGuard, AmneziaWG 3.1 adds parameters such as:

+- `Jc`, `Jmin`, `Jmax` — packet junk/obfuscation parameters
+- `S1`–`S4` — additional packet size/structure obfuscation
+- `H1`–`H4` — packet header obfuscation
+- `HeaderProtectionKey` — additional header protection
+- `I1`–`I5` — additional handshake/instruction parameters
+- `RandomTrailers` — random packet trailers
+- `DisableCookies` — Amnezia-specific cookie handling
+- Additional handshake and rekey parameters

+These parameters are **not part of standard WireGuard** and require an AmneziaWG-compatible server.

+If you only need a standard WireGuard connection, use the existing [WireGuard Client add-on](https://github.com/bigmoby/addon-wireguard-client) instead.

 ## Tested

 - Home Assistant OS